NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/P/Practice Makes Perfect.md

 abilities_top:
   - name: ""
   - name: "Range"
-    desc: "30 feet"
+    desc: "30 feet; **Targets** the triggering creature"
 abilities_mid:
   - name: ""
     desc: "**Trigger** You or an ally within range fails a skill check for a skill in which you or they are trained.\n* * *\n\nThe target gains a +2 status bonus to the triggering check, or a +3 bonus if the target has master or better proficiency in the skill.
-This bonus can change the outcome of the target's check.\n\n[[Spell Effects/Spell Effect_ Practice Makes Perfect|Spell Effect: Practice Makes Perfect]]"
+This bonus can change the outcome of the target's skill check.\n\n[[Spell Effects/Spell Effect_ Practice Makes Perfect|Spell Effect: Practice Makes Perfect]]"
-sourcebook: "_Pathfinder #148: Fires of the Haunted City_"
+sourcebook: "_Pathfinder Lost Omens Divine Mysteries_"
 ```